cyyber/web3.js/docs/docs/guides/smart_contracts/deploying_and_interacting_with_smart_contracts.md

 ## Conclusion

-In this tutorial, we learned how to generate the ABI and the Bytecode of a smart contract, deploy it to the Zond network, and interact with it using web3.js.
+In this tutorial, we learned how to generate the ABI and the Bytecode of a smart contract, deploy it to the QRL network, and interact with it using web3.js.

-With this knowledge, you can start experimenting with writing smart contract in order for building your decentralized applications (dApps) on the Zond network using web3.js.
-Keep in mind that this is just the beginning, and there is a lot more to learn about Zond and web3.js.
+With this knowledge, you can start experimenting with writing smart contract in order for building your decentralized applications (dApps) on the QRL network using web3.js.
+Keep in mind that this is just the beginning, and there is a lot more to learn about QRL and web3.js.
 So keep exploring and building, and have fun!

 ## Additional Resources